 Soil life works in beneficial relationship to plants, both directly and indirectly.
 Consider these examples:

-• Worms good for soil:
+• Worms are good for soil:

 Earthworms benefit soil by bringing surface nutrient materials into the soil where they can be accessed to feed the soil ecosystem.